Harmony Project Hudson

 Dance Teaching Artist

 Rebecca Slavin has worn many hats in the arts.
 She has taught in K-12 schools, integrating the arts into academic curriculum, for over 30 years.
 After earning a masters degree from the University of California, Irvine, Rebecca jumped into the role of Director of ArtsBridge, UCI’s K-12 arts education outreach program.
-She has been the General Manager for Rocky Mountain Ballet Academy in Denver; Manager of Education at Kaatsbaan Cultural Park in Tivoli; and Administrator for Bard College’s Film and Electronic Arts Program.
+She has been the General Manager for Rocky Mountain Ballet Academy in Denver, CO; Manager of Education at Kaatsbaan Cultural Park in Tivoli, NY; and Administrator for Bard College’s Film and Electronic Arts Program.
 In film, Rebecca worked on the Disney animated movies, Pocahontas and Hunchback of Notre Dame; she choreographed national commercials for the Walt Disney Company; and she was a performer in the CBS Hallmark Hall of Fame movie musical, Gypsy, starring Bette Midler.
 As a Choreographer for the Walt Disney Company, Rebecca had the pleasure of working on stage, parade, and special event productions at both Disneyland and California Adventure.
 As a stage performer, Rebecca has enjoyed roles such as Charity in Sweet Charity, Ilona in She Loves Me, DeLee in Smokey Joe’s Cafe and Mrs. Livingston in the Denver premiere of Bubble Boy.

 NICK EDWARDS